PurdueCS193-F25/homework-0-advaig/index.md

+# Advai's First CS 193 Homework
+- Useful knowledge on how to utilize git and github
+- helpful career advice for CS majors

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.